Claimed

 The Joint Commission accreditation is a voluntary, objective process that evaluates and accredits healthcare organizations (like treatment centers) based on performance standards designed to improve quality and safety for patients.
 To be accredited means the treatment center has been found to meet the Commission's standards for quality and safety in patient care.

 Midwest Recovery Centers' mission as an extended care facility is to deliver high-quality addiction treatment in a structured setting.
-Located in Kansas City, Missouri, Midwest Recovery provides 12-Step intensive outpatient services (IOP) in transitional, sober living homes.
-On-site medical detox is available before entering the transitional program.
-During treatment, men and women are housed separately while attending their 90 day outpatient program.
-Being in a supportive environment with others who have previously gone through treatment is a key component in Midwest’s treatment approach.
+Located in Kansas City, Missouri, Midwest Recovery offers a 12-Step community intensive outpatient program (IOP).
+Being in a supportive environment with others who have previously gone through treatment is a key component in Midwest Recovery's treatment approach.
 Their approach also includes both individual and group therapy.
 Patients are urged to participate in community events and incorporate their everyday activities into their clinical work.

 Read More